 3. The Neo-Archaic Stage

 During this time, determinative- phonetic characters begin to appear and continued for around 1600 years.
-It is also in this period when the Chinese script completed its structural evolution.
+It is also in this period that the Chinese script completed its structural evolution.

 4. The Contemporary Stage